hummingbot/hummingbot/documentation/docs/installation/raspberry-pi.md

 On this sample, we set `v036` for the name of the image.
 This is needed when you run `./create.sh` command
 ![](/assets/img/rpi-docker-img.png)

-<Callout
-  type="warning"
+!!! warning
-  body="#Building the Hummingbot ARM image from source would normally take 45 minutes or more#" />
+    Building the Hummingbot ARM image from source would normally take 45 minutes or more

 ## Controlling remotely using VNC Viewer